fveracoechea/fetchtastic/docs/docs/api/functions/fetchtastic.md

 function fetchtastic(baseUrl?, controller?): Fetchtastic
 ```

-Creates a new instance of Fetchtastic, that represents an HTTP request configuration.
+Creates a new instance of Fetchtastic which represents an HTTP request configuration.

 ## Parameters